-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must move to a network hospital in order to pay the in-network cost-sharing amount for the part of your stay after you are stabilized.
+If you stay at the out-of-network hospital, your stay will be covered but you will pay the out-of-network cost-sharing amount

-Health and wellness education programs

-Clover Health members can join the Fitness Program Membership through our partner, SilverSneakers®.
+Services that are covered for you What you must pay when you get these services for the part of your stay after you are stabilized.
+Health and wellness education programs Clover Health members can join the Fitness Program Membership through our partner, SilverSneakers®.
 Members can participate in activities including recreational swimming, aerobics, and individualized fitness programs.
 There is no visit or use fee for basic membership when you visit a SilverSneakers facility.
-Please refer to www.silversneakers.com/locations to find a fitness center online, or call SilverSneakers customer service at 1-888-423-4632 (TTY: 711) Monday-Friday, 8am-8pm ET.

-\$0 copay for SilverSneakers® membership.
+Please refer to www.silversneakers.com/locations to find a fitness center online, or call SilverSneakers customer service at 1-888-423-4632 (TTY: 711) Monday-Friday, 8am-8pm ET. \$0 copay for SilverSneakers® membership.